abs-tudelft/sbd/doc/manual.md

 ## Deliverables

-The deliverable for this lab will be a blog post outlining your choices in terms of configuration and your results in achieving the assignment.
+The deliverable for this lab is a blog post outlining your choices in terms of configuration and your results in achieving the assignment.
 Be concise in your blog, you can skip introductions and go straight to juicy bits.
 These blog posts should be written in [Github flavored markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), as we will